PZGM/hsarc-wons/level02/resources/README.md

 level02.pcap    100% 8302    10.1MB/s   00:00
 ```

-Current rights are insufficient to run level02.pcap with Wireshark, so let's give all users the right to read, write and execute.
+Our current permissions are insufficient to run level02.pcap with Wireshark.
+To resolve this, let's grant all users read, write, and execute permissions.

 ```
 $:/Snowcrash# ~/level02/ressources # ls -la level02.pcap